floitsch/home/README.md

-# Shelly
+# Home

-Repository for my shelly devices.
+Repository for my IoT devices at home.